driusan/dewm/src/WindowManaging.md

 So, when managing a window, we need to tell the X server to change the attributes so that it notifies us if that window changes.
-(They're looking for if the mouse moves over it too, presumably to implement focus-follows pointer, but for now we're only concerned about the structure.)
+(They're looking for if the mouse moves over it too, presumably to determine who has focus, but for now we're only concerned about the structure.)

 Let's send our own ChangeWindowAttributes message.
 The obvious place to do it is in our `workspace.Add()` method.